SummaryRead the full fact sheet

 - gentle, regular exercise to improve overall fitness

-- influenza vaccination (yearly) and pneumococcal vaccination to protect against certain types of respiratory infection.
+- (yearly) and to protect against certain types of respiratory infection.

 Respiratory rehabilitation programs